jdeschamps/EMU-guide/programmingguide.md

 ## EMU principle

 EMU is based on the Swing library.
-The main building blocks of EMU are **ConfigurablePanels**, which extend a JPanel (Swing).
-They declare **UIProperties** (e.g. laser power percentage), **InternalProperties** (values shared between panels) and **UIParameters** (e.g. title color).
+The main building blocks of EMU are **ConfigurablePanels**.
+A ConfigurablePanel extends JPanel (Swing) and declares **UIProperties** (e.g. laser power percentage), **InternalProperty** (values shared between panels) and **UIParameter** (e.g. title color).
 A ConfigurablePanel should be a unit of control corresponding to a device on the microscope.
 This can for instance be a laser controller (power, on/off) or a filterwheel (position).

 ConfigurablePanels are assembled in a single **ConfigurableMainFrame**.
-The latter defines **Settings**, allowing for instance having optional panels or defining how many panels of a certain type there are.
+The latter defines **Settings**, allowing for instance having optional panels.
 The ConfigurableMainFrame is instantiated by a **UIPlugin** implementation, which serves as a plugin for EMU.
 Plugins are discovered by EMU using the Java ServiceLoader mechanism run in the EMU subfolder of Micro-Manager.

 UIproperties, UIParameters and Settings appear in the configuration wizard, the graphical interface enabling the rapid configuration of the plugin by the user.
 After configuration, the UIProperties are mapped to Micro-Manager device properties.
 Then, any user interaction with a ConfigurablePanel component triggers a UIProperty that, in turn, changes the state of the device property to which it has been allocated.